-We would like to thank Umit V. Catalyurek, Tahsin M. Kurc, Joel H. Saltz, and Naga Vydyanathan for insightful discussions on workflows and multi-criteria optimization.
+Acknowledgements We would like to thank Umit V. Catalyurek, Tahsin M. Kurc, Joel H. Saltz, and Naga Vydyanathan for insightful discussions on workflows and multi-criteria optimization.
 Special thanks go to Naga for her numerous comments on an earlier version of the paper.
+Finally, we thank the reviewers for their observations and suggestions which greatly improved the final version of the paper.